Although Jonel

 Europe as a guest conductor of the major orchestras.

-to travel to France with his wife, he was arrested and interned in
+attempting to travel to France with his wife, he was arrested and

-concentration casmps.
-After World War II he settled down in Italy.
+interned in a concentration camp.
+After World War II he settled down

-First he conducted the Santa Cecilia Orchestra and later led the opera's
+in Italy.
+First he conducted the Santa Cecilia Orchestra.
+Later

-In 1949 he made a successful debut at the Metropolitan Opera, New
+1949 he made a successful debut at the Metropolitan Opera,

-York, conducting Wagner's 'Tristan und Isolde'.
-A season with the
+New York, conducting Wagner's 'Tristan und Isolde'.
+A season with

 as a guest conductor of the NBC Symphony Orchestra and the